Mental Health Tribunal UK: Forms & How to Apply

 - Using an out-of-date form.
 HMCTS updates Tribunal forms periodically (Form T110 was last updated in February 2026 at the time of writing) — always download the current version from the GOV.UK forms collection rather than reusing a saved copy.

 - Waiting to seek legal advice because of cost concerns.
-Because Tribunal legal aid is non-means-tested, cost should not delay contacting a legal representative — early representation gives more time to prepare evidence and identify issues with the clinical reports.
+Because Tribunal legal aid is exempt from the means test, cost should not delay contacting a legal representative — early representation gives more time to prepare evidence and identify issues with the clinical reports.

 - Treating a Tribunal recommendation as binding.
 Recommendations (for example, about leave or transfer) are not the same as an order of discharge and are not automatically enforceable in the way a discharge order is.